aleynaalemdar/Data_Structures_and_Algorithms/README.md

-# Data Structers And Algorithms
+# Data Structures and Algorithms

-📓 My homework solutions for the Patika.dev course.
+📓 Within this repository, you will find exercises that I completed to improve my algorithmic skills.
+Additionally, I have included the solutions to homework assignments from two courses that I took at my university.